19th-century French art: Romanticism

 One also finds in the early period of the 19th century a repeat of the debate carried on in the 17th between the supporters of Rubens and Poussin: there are defenders of the "line" as found in Jean Auguste Dominique Ingres, and the violent colors and curves as found in Eugène Delacroix.
-The comparison is however somewhat false, for Ingres' intense realism sometimes gives way to amazing voluptuousness in his Turkish bath scenes.
+The comparison is however somewhat false, for Ingres' intense realism sometimes gives way to amazing voluptuousness in his orientalised bath scenes.

 Romanticism is a literary language based on feelings.
 Writers who illustrated this concept included John Keats and Benjamin Constant.
 The Romantic tendencies continued throughout the century: both idealized landscape painting and Naturalism have their seeds in Romanticism: both Gustave Courbet and the Barbizon school are logical developments, as is too the late 19th century Symbolism of such painters at Gustave Moreau (the professor of Matisse and Rouault) or Odilon Redon.
 Auguste Rodin and Camille Claudel are the most famous sculptors of their time.